-If you are like a lot of digital nomads and globally oriented solopreneurs out there, you may be surprised to learn how many hours you are successful in concentrating on focused tasks at work.
-An analysis of 225 million hours of work time, from students to software developers and larger organisations who works with information (i.e. writer, developer, designer or manager) has an actual productivity of 12.5 hours a week.
+With the increase in remote work and shifting working habits, now is a favourable time to learn and experiment how we can maximise productivity under new circumstances.
+An analysis of 225 million hours of work time showed that participants ranging from students to software developers and larger organisations who work with information (i.e. writer, developer, designer or manager) had an actual productivity of 12.5 hours a week.
 That’s almost 28 hours of non-productive time!
 Unfortunately, there exists a huge gap between the number of hours workers believe that they are productive versus the actual hours that they are productive.
-And even though these statistics refer to all types of workers, it should be noted that nomads and solopreneurs don’t spend nearly as much time in meetings as their employee counterparts, but do spend a significant amount of time on administrative and organisational tasks.

 Here are a few additional tips for maximising productivity:

-Measuring Productivity to Achieve and Surpass Your Goal
+Measuring Productivity to Achieve and Surpass Your Remote Work Goal

 If you want to increase your work productivity, start tracking how you organise your week digitally or on paper.
 Do this for 3-4 weeks; the result will be a real eye-opener.
 From the time that you have tracked, decide what tasks you would need to accomplish in order to be productive in those 12.5 hours of actual productive work hours.
 Make sure you are realistic about what you can achieve in that timeframe, scheduling time for tasks such as networking, travel time, administrative duties, and of course taking care of your overall well-being.

 Once you review your goals, start tracking again and do you best to achieve those goals.
 And when you do, be sure to celebrate your success!